How Joe Jackson Looked Back on His Generation With ‘Blaze of Glory’

 As Jackson saw it, "A lot of the people who understood what I was doing and had supported me were gradually leaving A&M and a different kind of mentality established itself.
 I was kind of taken for granted.
 The attitude was: Old Joe's got his cult following and they'll buy his records anyway, so we'll just bung it out there and not really go the extra mile to broaden that audience."

-Label indifference aside, Jackson didn’t do himself any favors with his propensity for challenging listeners.
-Blaze of Glory came out during a time in which many veteran rockers of Jackson’s generation were still writing and recording songs whose subject matter was still as youth-friendly as ever — or covering prom-ready ballads composed by outside writers — but he instead eagerly embraced the opportunity to write honestly.
+Label indifference aside, Jackson didn't do himself any favors with his propensity for challenging listeners.
+Blaze of Glory came out during a time in which many veteran acts of Jackson's generation were still recording songs whose subject matter was as youth-friendly as ever -- or covering prom-ready ballads composed by outside writers -- but he instead eagerly embraced the opportunity to write honestly.

 Ultimately, in terms of Jackson's tenure as a major-label pop artist, Blaze of Glory's title proved fairly prophetic, but his Top 40 tenure ended the way it started: on his own uncompromising terms.
 In a medium notorious for seducing and cajoling artists into making choices they'll later regret, that's not only admirable, it's fairly amazing.